Clive Leach: Later life

 Following the end of his cricket career, Leach began his business career in 1961 at the age of 27 when he began a career in television.
 He started with Tyne Tees Television.
-At the time he retired from television in 1994, Leach was the Chairman and Chief executive of Yorkshire-Tyne Tees Television plc.
+At the time he retired from television in 1994, Leach was the chairman and Chief executive of Yorkshire-Tyne Tees Television plc.
 In 2000 he was awarded the CBE for his services to training and education.

-Subsequently Leach carried out a number of senior public sector roles in the Yorkshire and Leeds City regions between 1995 and 2005, including as Chairman of the Yorkshire Training and Enterprise Council, The Leeds Learning and Skills Council and Yorkshire Enterprise Ltd. He was Chairman of the Leeds Health Authority spearheading the merger between the Leeds General Infirmary and St James' Hospital.
+Subsequently, Leach carried out a number of senior public sector roles in the Yorkshire and Leeds City regions between 1995 and 2005, including as Chairman of the Yorkshire Training and Enterprise Council, The Leeds Learning and Skills Council and Yorkshire Enterprise Ltd. He was Chairman of the Leeds Health Authority spearheading the merger between the Leeds General Infirmary and St James' Hospital.
 He took over as Chairman of Yorkshire Fund Managers in 2008.
 He also took over as Chairman of Be Independent Ltd, a company supporting independence for old and disabled people in the York City area in 2016.
 Leach is a past president of Harrogate International Festivals.

 In 2004 Leach was appointed Chairman of the Durham County Cricket Club, by this time a club with first class status.
 He stepped down in 2016 during negotiations with the English Cricket Board over financial disagreement with them.
-In the 12 years as Chairman, Durham won three County Championship titles and two major cup trophies, and held their first Test matches including an "Ashes" test.
+In the 12 years as chairman, Durham won three County Championship titles and two major cup trophies, and held their first Test matches including an "Ashes" test.
 He was succeeded by Sir Ian Botham.

 Clive Leach is currently owner and Chairman of the Universe Media Group Ltd, publishers of Catholic Universe, the largest circulation Catholic weekly newspaper; the Catholic Times; and the Church and Heritage Building magazine.
-On 10 June 2021 it was announced that The Catholic Universe and Catholic Times newspapers would close with immediate effect with that week’s editions being the last.
+On 10 June 2021 it was announced that The Catholic Universe and Catholic Times newspapers would close with immediate effect with that week's editions being the last.

-He was awarded a Papal Knighthood - KSG - in March 2018 for services to the Catholic faith.
+He was awarded a Papal Knighthood – KSG – in January 2018 for services to the Catholic faith.